ros2/rosbag2/docs/design/rosbag2_record_replay_service.md

 ### Expand the 'play' command

 Added or changed parameters:
+- `--publish-service-requests`

+    Send service requests based on recorded service introspection messages.
+By default, recorded service introspection messages will be published by service event topic.

+- `--service-requests-source {service_introspection, client_introspection}`

+    Determine the source of the service request to be replayed.
+By default, the service request is from recorded service introspection message.
+    This option only makes sense if the `--publish-service-requests` option is set.

 - `--services ServiceName1 [ServiceName2 ...]`

     Determine which service's requests are played.